FelixWeichselgartner/GenericSaveArrays/README.md

 # GenericSaveArrays

-generic save arrays implemented in C
+Generic save arrays implemented in C and C++.

-I wrote this library to avoid unneccessary pointer erros in C.
+I wrote this library to avoid unneccessary pointer erros.

-Copyright (c) 2019 Felix Weichselgartner